MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Experiments

-Here, we compare the capability of the \data{} model and base model to interpret and generate biomedical image data across different biomedical domains.
+\paragraph{Biomedical Image captioning and generation.} Here, we compare the capability of the \data{} model and base model to interpret and generate biomedical image data across different biomedical domains.
 We present the results in Figure \ref{fig:cap_gen_results}.
-Our empirical findings that the \data{} consistently outperforms the base model on the biomedical image captioning as well as the image generation task.
+Our empirical findings suggest that the \data{} consistently outperforms the base model on the biomedical image captioning as well as the image generation task.
 In particular, the \data{} outperforms Chameleon by achieving a relative gain of $28\%$, $33\%$ and $14\%$ on biomedical captioning for the images in the PMC-OA, Quilt, and MIMIC-CXR datasets, respectively.
 Additionally, the \data{} also outperforms the Chameleon by achieving a relative gain of $100\%$, $14\%$, and $50\%$ on the image generation tasks across PMC-OA, Quilt,and MIMIC-CXR captions, respectively.
 Further, we compare the captioning abilities of our model against other models in Appendix \ref{app:add_image_captioning_results}.
-In particular, we observe that the average BioMedCLIPScore for our model is better \llava-Med-v1.5 and at par with baselines such as HuatuoGPT-Vision, GPT-4o-mini, and GPT-4o.
-However, we highlight that none of the those models can perform image generation natively, unlike \data{} and Chameleon models.
 Overall, our results demonstrate that the \data{} model excels at reasoning about images and generating realistic biomedical visuals aligned with user intent.